Poisonous Plants

 Castor Bean

 castor-beanCastor bean plants are the fastest-growing shrubs that are mostly found in tropical and subtropical regions of the Earth.
 These plants are economically important due to the oil which is extracted from their seeds.
 The castor bean plant itself is not toxic and is safe for herbivores.
 However, the toxic substances are found in their seeds.
 They contain ricin, which is a poisonous substance.
-If the seeds of castor beans are eaten, they may cause vomiting, bloody diarrhea, increased heart rate, low blood pressure, and death in some cases.
+If the seeds of castor beans are eaten, they may cause vomiting, bloody diarrhea, increased heart rate, low Blood pressure, and death in some cases.
 The toxic substance, ricin, is removed during the oil extraction process to make the oil safer.

 Water Hemlock